konvajs/site/source/docs/performance/Batch_Draw.md

-#HTML5 Canvas Konva Batch Draw
+title: Batch Draw Tip
+---

 In some situations, we may want to update a Konva shape as fast as possible, but without causing too many redraws.
 For example, if we want to update an